Lab Events and News

 March 2022

 Taylor was nominated by the Psychological Sciences Department for the Presidential Graduate Student Teaching Assistant Award.
 This award recognizes and rewards excellence in teaching performance in undergraduate courses.
-Congrats on the nomination Taylor!
+Congrats on the nomination, Taylor!

 January 2022

-Taylor was just awarded the Development Grant from K-State's Global Campus!
+Taylor was awarded the Development Grant from K-State's Global Campus!
 The purpose of the grant is to help direct the use of incentives and financial support toward developing courses that closely align with the priorities and strategic goals of the university.
 Recipients of this award "promote innovation and excellence while also incorporating best practices and quality standards into teaching and learning and will recognize that the learner of today is a multi-faceted, lifelong learner looking for opportunities to fulfill knowledge gaps and immediately apply learning outcomes".
-Taylor will recieve $9,000 to aid in her development of Psych 625, Human Factors.
+Taylor will receive $9,000 to aid in her development of Psych 625, Human Factors.

 December 2021

-Trevor was just awarded the Human Behavior & Evolution Society's Student Funding Grant!
+Trevor was awarded the Human Behavior & Evolution Society's Student Funding Grant!
 This grant is awarded to students who aim to bring guest speakers related to behavior and evolution to their university.
 Trevor was able to sponsor Dr. Laith Al-Shawaf, Associate Professor from the University of Colorado at Colorado Springs with a talk titled "Evolutionary Psychology: Foundations and Misconceptions".
 He was also able to sponser Dr. Oliver Sng, Assistant Professor from the University of California at Irvine's talk titled "The Psychology of Ecology: How Environments Influence Culture and Stereotyping".

 October 2021